sf-wdi-38/js-oop-flower-power/README.md

    }
    ```
   </details>

-1. Create a method `placeFlower` that accepts a flower object as a parameter and inserts the flower into the array.
+1. Create a method `placeFlower` that accepts a `Flower` object as a parameter and inserts the flower into the array.
 What if the vase is too small?
 Update your method so that it checks whether the vase is already holding its capacity of flowers before it adds the extra flower.
     <details><summary>sample solution</summary>
    ```js
    Vase.prototype.placeFlower = function(flower){